bwmarrin/discordgo/README.md

 ## Documentation

 **NOTICE** : This library and the Discord API are unfinished.
-Because of that there may be major changes to library functions, constants, and structures.
+Because of that there may be major changes to library in the future.

 The DiscordGo code is fairly well documented at this point and is currently the only documentation available.
 Both GoDoc and GoWalker (below) present